 For the Pastor

-We asked a host a pastors to give us their best ideas for leading staff meetings.
-This email correspondence ensued.
-Read more >
+We asked a group of pastors for their best ideas for staff meetings.
+What follows is an adaptation of the email exchange that ensued.

 For the Pastor and His Staff

 You are not an island, so don’t think that the uniqueness of your role somehow isolates you from others.

 So you’ve been called by a congregation to serve as an associate pastor.
 Now what?

 The last thing any senior pastor needs is an associate playing Absalom at the gate with disgruntled members.